Michael Harris II Player Props: Braves vs. Phillies

-Michael Harris II -- hitting .086 with a double and two RBI in his past 10 games -- will be in action for the Atlanta Braves against the Philadelphia Phillies, with Taijuan Walker on the hill, on May 26 at 7:20 PM ET.
+Michael Harris II -- with an on-base percentage of .139 in his past 10 games, 118 points lower than his season-long percentage -- will be in action for the Atlanta Braves against the Philadelphia Phillies, with Zack Wheeler on the hill, on May 27 at 4:10 PM ET.

-In his last game he had a hitless showing (0-for-2 with an RBI) against the Phillies.
+He hit a home run while going 2-for-3 in his most recent game against the Phillies.

 Michael Harris II Game Info & Props vs. the Phillies